krassowski/jupyterlab-web-llm-completer/README.md

 Inline completion provider using `web-llm` for JupyterLab

+> [!IMPORTANT]
+> I did not succeed running it on my laptop due to poor support for WebGPU on Linux.
+Please do let me know if it works if you can test it.

 This extension is aimed for developers of JupyterLab extensions (and advanced JupyterLab users) to explore the integration of the inline completions API added in JupyterLab 4.1.

 All models linked from this demonstration run exclusively **in your browser**, and are: